 - Child Not Available: At the time of the initial contact by DCS, OCWI, or law enforcement, the alleged child victim is not available to be interviewed.
-This occasionally happens, for example, if a report is received and the alleged child victim is located in another state at the time of the investigation. - DCS Not Available: At the time of the initial contact by law enforcement, or during subsequent interviews with the alleged victim or perpetrators, the DCS case manager is unable to be present to participate in the investigation.
-For example, a report is called in to the DCS Hotline by the Victims Witness Advocate Office to report abuse or neglect of a child after police interviews and the investigation have already occurred. - Law Enforcement Disagrees: When the DCS case manager receives a report requiring joint investigation, contact is made with the appropriate law enforcement agency to make a police report and request the joint investigation.
+This occasionally happens, for example, if a report is received and the alleged child victim is located in another state at the time of the investigation. - Law Enforcement Disagrees: When the DCS case manager receives a report requiring joint investigation, contact is made with the appropriate law enforcement agency to make a police report and request the joint investigation.
 Law enforcement officials sometimes decline to accept the information as meeting criminal conduct standards and inform the DCS case manager that the investigation may be completed without law enforcement present.
 In these situations, DCS follows up with an additional report to law enforcement during the investigation if further information indicates criminal activity. - Law Enforcement Unavailable: When the DCS case manager contacts law enforcement prior to the initial contact, there are times when law enforcement is unable to provide an officer or detective during the course of the investigation due to other incidents.
-In these situations, DCS follows up with an additional report to law enforcement if the initial contact further indicates criminal activity.

-• No Jurisdiction: If the alleged victim or perpetrator lives on either a federal military installation or Native American reservation, DCS does not have jurisdiction and the case is transferred to the appropriate agency.
+In these situations, DCS follows up with an additional report to law enforcement if the initial contact further indicates criminal activity. - No Jurisdiction: If the alleged victim or perpetrator lives on either a federal military installation or Native American reservation, DCS does not have jurisdiction and the case is transferred to the appropriate agency.